 Belgium had a temperate maritime climate.
 At the time of the conference (beginning of June) the average temperature in Brussels is around 21 °C during the day.
 It might rain occasionally.

 Taxis are available throughout the city and are easily to access.
 All of them are equipped with a taximeter and you can pay cash or sometimes also by credit card.
+Taxis can be booked at the booth of Visit Brussels on the EPC exhibition in the tent.

 Tipping is not common in Belgium.
 Restaurant and taxi bills include the service charge.
 However, if you are very happy with the service you got, leaving a few Euros (or to round up your bill) as a tip is the way forward.